jonessarae/process_maxquant/README.md

 M2_H	120
 </pre>

-The first column lists the isotope/mix, and the second column are the associated timepoints.
+The first column lists the isotope/mix and the second column the associated timepoints.

 ## Diagram